Analysis | Who won the Depp-Heard trial? Content creators that went all-in.

 When the verdict came down in the Johnny Depp-Amber Heard trial Wednesday afternoon, thousands of online influencers scrambled to respond.
 Twitch streamers reacted to the news in real time, YouTubers posted analysis videos.
 Instagram meme accounts joked and celebrated Depp’s win.
 TikTokers broke down the most meaningful moments from the decision.
 The videos and memes were just the latest in a tidal wave of content about the trial that dominated the Internet for much of the past two months.

-The trial offered a glimpse into a potential future media ecosystem where content creators serve as the personalities breaking news to an increasing number of viewers — and, in turn, define the online narrative around major events.
+The trial offered a potential glimpse into our future media ecosystem, where content creators serve as the personalities breaking news to an increasing numbers of viewers — and, in turn, define the online narrative around major events.
 Those creators can also bring in major personal profits in the process.
 In this new landscape, every big news event becomes an opportunity to amass followers, money and clout.
 And the Depp-Heard trial showed how the creator-driven news ecosystem can influence public opinion based on platform incentives.

 Nearly every large breaking news event in the past year has birthed a new crop of online influencers.
 As the coronavirus began its deadly spread across the country, people turned to large health-focused influencers to make sense of it, often falling for dangerous misinformation.
 When Russia invaded Ukraine, “war pages” proliferated, with their creators earning thousands by selling merchandise and posting OnlyFans ads.
 And as waves of anti-LGBTQ legislation flourished in recent months, popular LGBTQ streamers and TikTokers received major boosts in attention.

-Note: This story has been updated to clarify comments made during Waldman’s testimony.